dalance/svlint/md/explanation-default_nettype_none.md

 To keep compatibility with Verilog, the default net type of an undeclared net in SystemVerilog is `wire` (a net, not a variable), which requires evaluating a list of values with strengths, rather than simply looking up a value.
-The distiction between data storage elements and physical wires is therefore made in using `always_comb`, `always_ff`, and (less commonly) `always_latch` keywords.
+The distinction between data storage elements and physical wires is therefore made in using `always_comb`, `always_ff`, and (less commonly) `always_latch` keywords.